aquilesfalcaoo/bikcraft-website/README.md

 # bikcraft-website
-In this project I am recreating the Bikcraft website using Grid System and B.E.M.
-Methodology.
+In this project I am recreating the Bikcraft website using Grid System.